Quick Answer 🔍How many people use Linux in 2023?

 Because it’s free, Steam can also pass along the savings to their gaming customers.

-You should know that since Linux is a free and open-source operating system, keeping up with how many people use Linux is beyond challenging.
+You should know that since Linux is a free and open-source operating system, keeping up with Linux user counts is beyond challenging.

-Therefore, the easy answer is that millions of people use Linux.
+Therefore, the easy answer is that billions of people use Linux.

 We talked about how much it’s trusted by banks, governments, law enforcement, movie makers, game makers, and the military.